Linear Layout in Triton (2): LL Examples

 1.1.
 Input Dimensions — Hardware Hierarchy

 Input dimensions describe where a value lives in hardware.
-The standard progression follows the GPU execution model from finest to coarsest granularity:
+The standard progression follows the GPU execution model from finest to coarsest granularity: There are two kinds of layouts.

-Distributed (Register-based) Layouts
+1.1.1 Distributed (Register-based) Layouts

 "register" → Index into per-thread register slots (values held by one thread)